Psalm 52 – Praying About the Man Who Loved Evil

 b.
 The goodness of God endures continually: David earnestly believed that Doeg’s way would fail.
 God’s goodness would outlast his evil.
 It’s true that Doeg was a mighty man, but that was nothing compared to God and His never-ending goodness.

 i.
 The destruction brought by Doeg’s evil report was real and terrible.
-1 Samuel 22:18-19 tells us that he murdered 85 people (and many priests among them) at the tabernacle of God at the city of Nob.
+1 Samuel 22:18-19 tells us that he murdered 85 priests, and others in the city of Nob.

 ii.
 “The prominence given to sins of speech is peculiar.
 We should have expected high-handed violence rather than these.
 But the psalmist is tracking the deeds to their source.”
 (Maclaren)